 Friday October 4th is Manufacturing Day in Wisconsin.
 We celebrate manufacturing and product engineering and design this month as it is the backbone of our economy.
 For every one factory job, seven other jobs are created!
-Kurt Bauer of the WMC, or Wisconsin Manufacturers & Commerce, shared his thoughts Thursday in a breakfast hosted by the Waukesha County Business Alliance.
+Kurt Bauer of the WMC, or Wisconsin Manufacturers & Commerce, shared his thoughts Thursday in a breakfast hosted by the Waukesha County Business Alliance, they also say that they are going to start using more AI technology, all this looking for the impact of AI at workplace in positive way.
 Some of the key takeaways are below.

 Jobs appear to be contracting in Wisconsin, with 4,000 jobs lost since January, and the lowest manufacturing job growth in 10 years.
 There are 22 sub-sectors making up the manufacturing and metal fabrication industries, and some may already be in recession.
 There is also growing pessimism nationwide.
 There are three main components driving the contraction.